 Plan the holiday from the prospective of the person with dementia’s world, which is as normal to them as yours is to you.
 Stop using reason and logic to bring them into your world rather enter their reality so that you can both embrace the holidays together.
 With careful thought and advance planning you and your loved one will be able to share a meaningful holiday season.

 What to Consider during the Holidays:

-A person who is mentally confused often respond negatively to the usual loud noise and high activity level of holidays.
+A person who is mentally confused often responds negatively to the usual loud noise and high activity of the holidays.

 - Have a plan for someone to leave with them early, if necessary.

 - Plan a smaller gathering or celebration earlier in the day may make the day more successful.

 - Allowing them just to be an “observer” is often less stressful.

 - Prepare a quiet area in advance; excessive stimulation can lead to anxiety, irritability, and exhaustion.